May 2026

 Monitoring & accountability

-We expect further discussion on regulatory, legal and accountability frameworks for regional partnerships, including quality assurance, data and metrics for assessing economic, skills and social outcomes, and how universities can contribute to a coherent local skills and innovation offer that benefits learners, employers and communities.
+Further discussion considered regulatory, legal and accountability frameworks for regional partnerships, including quality assurance, use of data, and metrics for assessing economic and social outcomes.
+Delegates considered how universities can contribute to a coherent local skills and innovation offer that benefits learners, employers and communities, while recognising the differing missions of institutions and regional contexts.